LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 __Step1: Building the Deep Learning Model__

 This step, we need to translate user input to recognize the intent.
 It can be solved with Machine Learning, and we are using Keras with TensorFlow backend in this project.
-We need to build a model using Keras and save it to local storage to re-use it in the main implementation of the ChatBot.
+We need to build a model using Keras and save it to local storage to reuse it in the main implementation of the ChatBot.

 __Step 2: Integrate Model with Message Bot API__

 We need to integrate implementation from steps 1 and 2 with Messenger Bot API to send and receive a message from a user's input.
-To make it short, we will modify the implementation of the Python example chatbot_demo_ws.py which provided in [Messenger Bot example](https://github.com/Refinitiv-API-Samples/Example.MessengerChatBot.Python) to integarte our ChatBot with original codes.
+To make it short, we will modify the implementation of the Python example chatbot_demo_ws.py, which provided in [Messenger Bot example](https://github.com/Refinitiv-API-Samples/Example.MessengerChatBot.Python) to integrate our ChatBot with original codes.

 __Step3: Keep track of the conversation context__